Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The initial fee is for filing the Articles of Organization with the New York Division of Corporations, which will cost $200.

-Next, there must be a legal notice that is run in two newspapers.
+Next, a legal notice must be run in two newspapers.
 The cost of the legal notice will vary by publication.

 After the notice has run, a Certificate of Publication and filing fee of $50 must be filed with the New York Division of Corporations within 120 days of the LLC being formed.